ACT Probate Applications

 Is a legal notice required to be published?

 Yes.
-A notice of your intention to apply for a grant of probate must be published on the Supreme Court website no sooner than 14 days prior to the submission of the application.
-You are not requird to place a legal notice in a newspaper.
+A notice of your intention to apply for a grant of probate must be published in a newspaper no sooner than 14 days prior to the submission of the application.

 Are you required to submit an inventory of assets and liabilities?